Death of Salman Shah: Rizvi Ahmed confession

-Rizvi named multiple individuals he claimed were involved, including "Don" and "David", and alleged a staged murder scene: incapacitation via chloroform, dragging the actor into a dressing room, tying his legs, hanging the body from a ceiling fan, and applying oils and wet clothes to suggest suicide.
+Rizvi named multiple individuals claimed were involved, including Don and David, and alleged a staged murder scene: incapacitation via chloroform, dragging the actor into a dressing room, tying his legs, hanging the body from a ceiling fan, and applying oils and wet clothes to suggest suicide.

 He further claimed that the gatekeeper allowed entry to the conspirators and that pressure was applied on the actor’s family to keep the matter quiet.

 Rizvi later retracted his confession, and subsequent investigations by the Criminal Investigation Department and Police Bureau of Investigation did not find sufficient evidence of homicide.

 Despite the retraction, Rizvi Ahmed's confession remains a significant element in the ongoing debate about the circumstances of Shah's death and is frequently cited by the actor’s family and in media reports alleging murder.

 Family claims and allegations

 Shah's mother, Neela Chowdhury, has consistently asserted that her son was murdered and did not commit suicide.
 She and family members have repeatedly named several persons—including the actor’s ex-wife Samira Haque—in allegations of conspiracy.